sakshigupta0119/sakshigupta0119/README.md

 ![](assets/header.gif)
 ### HI! 👋🏼
 <h3 align="center">A Third-year, B.Tech Mechanical and Automation student at Indira Gandhi Delhi Technical University for Women.
 I am a responsible, creative and hardworking individual determined to work endlessly to achieve goals.
 A quick learner, who adapts, learns and unlearns constantly.
-With a keen interest in coding and programming, aiming to build a career in the field of software development and cloud computing.</h3>
+With a keen interest in coding and programming, aiming to build a career in the field of Software Development and Data Science/Research.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sakshigupta0119&label=Profile%20views&color=0e75b6&style=flat" alt="sakshigupta0119" /> </p>